iniquitybbs/iniquity/packages/archive/README.md

    t h e    i n i q u i t y    b u l l e t i n   b o a r d   s y s t e m
 ==============================================================================
 ```

+## Synopsis

+I'm thinking this is like, Iniquity's built in backpack.

+-   Filled with all kinds of random ansi, ascii, whatever _textmode_ files.
+-   Maybe eventually it could also do some processing on these files by way of some of Synchronet's lower level text file utils.
+Hmm...

+## Install

+### NPM

+    npm install -g @iniquitybbs/archive